Dr. Jean Runyon, President

 Runyon holds a Doctor of Philosophy in Education in Education Technology Management from Northcentral University, Master of Arts in Education and Human Development from George Washington University and a Bachelor of Science in Education from Bloomsburg University.

-Runyon is one of 40 leaders participating in the 2021-2022 class of Aspen’s Rising Presidents Fellowship, a highly selective leadership program preparing the next generation of community college presidents to transform institutions to achieve higher and more equitable levels of student success.
+Runyon recently completed the Aspen’s Rising Presidents Fellowship, a highly selective leadership program preparing the next generation of community college presidents to transform institutions to achieve higher and more equitable levels of student success.
+She was one of only 40 leaders selected from across the country to participate in the program.